Loading...

 Send your players the zip file and have them unzip it into their manual mod installation folder.

-As described in , the modding SDK comes with some examples packaged in a zip file.
+As described in Max's guide on mod.io, the modding SDK comes with some examples packaged in a zip file.
 Let's take a look at some of them.

 After your SDK project is set up, go to your file explorer and unzip the /Assets/Examples.zip